Ireland cricket team

-The Ireland cricket team represents all of Ireland in international cricket.
+The Ireland men's cricket team represents All-Ireland in international cricket.
 The Irish Cricket Union, operating under the brand Cricket Ireland, is the sport's governing body in Ireland, and they organise the international team.
+The team have a number of home grounds, including Malahide in County Dublin, Stormont, Belfast, Bready in the north-west and Clontarf in Dublin city.
+A further ground is planned for the National Sports Campus in Abbotstown, Dublin for 2030.
+Due to the short season allowed by the Irish climate, and lack of large scale facilities, Ireland also occasionally play 'home matches' in venues in England and further abroad.

-Ireland participate in all three major forms of the international game: Test, One-Day International (ODI) and Twenty20 International (T20I) matches.
+Ireland's men participate in all three major forms of the international game, Test, One-Day International (ODI) and Twenty20 International (T20I) matches.
 They are the 11th Full Member of the International Cricket Council (ICC), and the second Full Member from Europe, having been awarded Test status, along with Afghanistan, on 22 June 2017.
+Ireland and Afghanistan are the most recently appointed Test-playing nations.

-Cricket was introduced to Ireland in the 19th century, and the first match played by an Ireland team was in 1855.
+Modern Cricket was introduced to Ireland in the 19th century, though cricket may have partly evolved from earlier Gaelic games invented in Ireland.
+The first match played by an Ireland team was in 1855.
 Ireland toured Canada and the United States in the late 19th century, and occasionally hosted matches against touring sides.
-Ireland's most significant international rivalry, with the Scotland national cricket team, was established when the teams first played each other in 1888.
+Ireland's most significant early international rivalry, with the Scotland national cricket team, was established when the teams first played each other in 1888.
 Ireland's maiden first-class match was played in 1902.